 After an interesting two week training facilitated by the Mukondeni Facility Liaison Officer and Potter, Boas and Masindi respectively (February 2017), the women at the Dertig Filter Facility have become so eager to make their own ceramic water filters.
 They are very excited and happy about their involvement in an endeavour to alleviate water quality challenges in their area.
 We have since been working on trial exercises to get the perfect type of clay as well as the correct clay:sawdust proportions.
 It has been a very interesting journey because we get to learn new things everyday.

-In the near future, we will be working on the distribution of ceramic water filters in schools and to the Hammanskraal community members.
+In the near future, we will be working on the distribution of ceramic water filters in schools and to the Dertig community members and to the larger city of Hammanskraal.
 School children are more vulnerable to waterborne illnesses and because children spend most of their day at school, ensuring that safe drinking water is available in these settings is a fundamental public health measure.
-I strongly believe that PureMadi will positively contribute to the eradication of waterborne diseases in the Hammanskraal area!!!
+I strongly believe that PureMadi will positively contribute to the eradication of waterborne diseases in the Dertig and Hammanskraal area!!!